revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-Yes, an interface can inherit from another interface in C#.
-It is possible for a class to inherit an interface multiple times, through base classes or interfaces it inherits.
-In this case, the class can only implement the interface one time if it is declared as part of the new class.
-If the inherited interface is not declared as part of the new class, its implementation is provided by the base class that declared it.
-It is possible for a base class to implement interface members using virtual members; in that case, the class inheriting the interface can change the interface behaviour by overriding the virtual members.
+Yes, an interface can inherit from another interface in C#.It is possible for a class to inherit an interface multiple times, through base classes or interfaces it inherits.In this case, the class can only implement the interface one time if it is declared as part of the new class.If the inherited interface is not declared as part of the new class, its implementation is provided by the base class that declared it.It is possible for a base class to implement interface members using virtual members; in that case, the class inheriting the interface can change the interface behaviour by overriding the virtual members.

 </blockquote>